mull-project/mull/docs/OpenSSLTutorial.rst

     make all

 Some parts of OpenSSL are written in assembly, but Mull requires LLVM Bitcode to run the program under JIT environment.
-To avoid assembly we ask OpenSSL to no use assembly, but instead fall back to identical C implementation.
+To avoid assembly we ask OpenSSL to not use assembly, but instead fall back to identical C implementation.

 If we omit ``-no-shared`` and ``-no-module`` flags, then OpenSSL will build ``libcrypto.dylib`` (or ``.so`` on Linux) and link all the test executables against the dynamic library.
 In this case, the test executable will only contain LLVM Bitcode